Learn / Guides / CRO guide

 What it’s good for: FullStory offers heatmaps, session recordings, and bug tracking, which can help your team identify barriers and improve user behavior on your website and mobile app.
 Read our comparison of Hotjar vs FullStory to see which tool will help your business.

 Other behavior analytics tools: Lucky Orange, Mouseflow, Clarity

 After you know what’s happening on your website, why it’s happening, and have identified opportunities for improvement, it’s time to test and see which changes result in happier visitors and higher conversion rates.
 The following CRO testing tools will make it easy to test and implement changes.

 1. Google Optimize

-💡 Pro tip: we recently announced Hotjar’s integration with Google Optimize, making it easy to compare how users experience changes you make to your site.
+💡 Pro tip: Hotjar’s integration with Google Optimize, makes it easy to compare how users experience changes you make to your site.
 You can filter session recordings by Optimize experiment ID to see how visitors interact with each test page.